-This application is presented to the Development Control Committee due to a request from one of the Ward Members.
+This application is presented to the Development Control Committee due to a request from the local ward member.
 The application is a major development and so has been presented directly to Development Control Committee without first having been considered by the Delegation Panel.

-The application was deferred at the Committee's meeting on 7 July 2016 in order for a site visit to be undertaken.
+The application was deferred at the July 2016 Development Control Committee in order for a site visit to be undertaken.
 This is scheduled to take place on Thursday 28 July 2016.

-The application is recommended for approval subject to the signing of a Section 106 Agreement.
+The application is recommended for approval subject to the signing of a s106 Agreement.